ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 Particulate organic matter (POM) derives from the decomposition and fragmentation of litter and other necromass.
 It can be formed from plant material, insect carcasses, aggregates, fungal matter, etc. Generally, the particulates are of sufficient size that their original source can still be determined.
-POM can associate with soil aggregates, or be further broken down by microbial activity.
 In most systems this is a pool with a reasonably fast turnover rate (order of months).
 However, in heavily waterlogged soils (i.e. peatlands) this pool turns over far more slowly and is a significant store of carbon.